hsf-training/hsf-training-cicd-github/content/episodes/04-understanding-yaml/index.md

 Notice that in the above list, all colons have a space afterwards, `: `.
 This is important for YAML parsing and is a common mistake.
 {{< /callout >}}

-{{< callout type="note" title="YAML and trailing floating point zeroes" >}}
+{{< callout type="note" title="YAML and trailing floating-point zeroes" >}}
 YAML truncates trailing zeroes from a floating point number, which means that `python-version: 3.10` will automatically be converted to `python-version: 3.1` (notice `3.1` instead of `3.10`).
 The conversion will lead to unexpected failures as your CI will be running on a version not specified by you.
 This behavior resulted in several failed jobs after the release of Python 3.10 on CI services.
-The conversion (and the build failure) can be avoided by converting the floating point numbers to strings - `python-version: "3.10"`.
+The conversion (and the build failure) can be avoided by converting the floating-point numbers to strings - `python-version: "3.10"`.
 {{< /callout >}}